phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @clark-stevenson and @rhmoller)
 * All of the Pixi geom classes have been removed from the build file as they aren't needed (the Phaser.Geom classes overwrite them), saving some space in the process.
 * Improved consistency of clone methods on geometry classes (thanks @beeglebug #1130)
+* Removed Cache.isSpriteSheet method as no longer required (see #1059)
+* Added Cache.getFrameCount to return the number of frames in a FrameData.

 ### Bug Fixes